-Rulemaking Process for the 2023-24 Season
+Rulemaking Process for the 2024-25

 This document is the first in a series of proposed and final rulemaking documents for migratory game bird hunting regulations.
-This document announces our intent to establish open hunting seasons for certain designated groups or species of migratory game birds for 2023-24 in the contiguous United States, Alaska, Hawaii, Puerto Rico, and the Virgin Islands, under

-§§ 20.101 through 20.107, 20.109, and 20.110 of subpart K of 50 CFR part 20.
-For the 2023-24 migratory game bird hunting season, we will propose regulations for certain designated members of the avian families Anatidae (ducks, geese, and swans); Columbidae (doves and pigeons); Gruidae (cranes); Rallidae (rails, coots, and gallinules); and Scolopacidae (woodcock and
+This document announces our intent to establish open hunting seasons for certain designated groups or species of migratory game birds for 2024-25 in the contiguous United States, Alaska, Hawaii, Puerto Rico, and the Virgin Islands, under §§ 20.101 through 20.107, 20.109, and 20.110 of 50 CFR part 20, subpart K. For the 2024-25 migratory game bird hunting season, we will propose regulations for certain designated members of the avian families Anatidae (ducks, geese, and swans); Columbidae (doves and pigeons); Gruidae (cranes); Rallidae (rails, coots, and gallinules); and Scolopacidae (woodcock and snipe).

-The proposed regulatory alternatives for the 2023-24 duck hunting seasons are contained at the end of this document.
+The proposed regulatory alternatives for the 2024-25 duck hunting seasons are contained at the end of this document.
 We will publish additional proposals for public comment in the Federal Register as population, habitat, harvest, and other information become available.
-Major steps in the 2023-24 regulatory cycle relating to open public meetings and Federal Register notifications are illustrated in the diagram at the end of this proposed rule.
+We annually publish definitions of flyways and management units and a description of the data used in and the factors affecting the regulatory process.
+This information will be included in proposed and final rules later in the regulationsdevelopment process (see 88 FR 6054, January 30, 2023, for the latest definitions and descriptions).
+Major steps in the 2024-25 regulatory cycle relating to open public meetings and Federal Register notifications are illustrated in the diagram at the end of this proposed rule.
 All publication dates of Federal Register documents are target dates.
-Our goal is to publish final regulatory alternatives for duck seasons in fall 2022, proposed season frameworks in winter 2022, and final season frameworks near the end of February 2023.
+Our goal is to publish final regulatory alternatives for duck seasons and proposed season frameworks in winter 2023 and final season frameworks in spring 2024.